mounikagarikipati/Software-Assurance/README.md

 # Software-Assurance
-Software Assurance course - Summer '25
+Software Assurance course - Summer '25.

-✅ Types of Version Control Systems — What type is Git?
+✅ **Types of Version Control Systems — What type is Git?**
 There are mainly 3 types of version control systems:

 Local VCS – tracks changes only on your own computer.